 Spivak, Gayatri Chakravorty.
 A Critique of Postcolonial Reason: Toward a History of the Vanishing Present.
 Cambridge: Harvard UP, 1999.

 ———.
 Death of a Discipline.
-New York: Columbia UP, 2003.
+New York: Columbia University Press, 2003.

 Virgil, The Aeneid.
 Translated by John Dryden.
 Internet Classics Archive, 2000.